-37 See CRS Report RL30588, Afghanistan: Post-War Governance, Security, and U.S. Policy, by Kenneth Katzman.

-Defense Gates, in a statement on the matter on June 4, 2007, said it was unclear whether or not the shipments resulted from a deliberate Iranian government decision to arm the Taliban.
-However, on June 6, 2007 and again on September 6, 2007, NATO officers said they directly intercepted Iranian shipments of heavy arms, C4 explosives, and advanced roadside bombs ("explosively-forced projectiles, EFPs, such as those found in Iraq) to Taliban fighters in Afghanistan.
+The State Department terrorism report for 2007 accuses the Qods Force of supplying various munitions, including 107mm rockets, to Taliban and other militants in Afghanistan.
+On April 17, 2007, U.S. military personnel in Afghanistan captured a shipment of Iranian weapons that purportedly was bound for Taliban fighters.
+Because such a shipment would appear to conflict with Iran's policy in Afghanistan, Secretary of Defense Gates, in a statement on the matter on June 4, 2007, said it was unclear whether or not the shipments resulted from a deliberate Iranian government decision to arm the Taliban.
+On June 6, 2007 and again on September 6, 2007, NATO officers said they directly intercepted Iranian shipments of heavy arms, C4 explosives, and advanced roadside bombs (explosively forced projectiles, or EFPs, such as those found in Iraq) to Taliban fighters in Afghanistan.
 U.S. commander of international forces in Afghanistan Gen. Dan McNeil says the intercepted shipments are large enough that the Iranian government would have to have known about them.
-Responding to a statement on CNN by Afghan President Karzai that Afghanistan views Iran as helpful in stabilizing Afghanistan, Secretary Gates said later that same day (August 5, 2007) on that network that Iran is "playing both sides"in Afghanistan - an apparent reference to possible Iranian attempts to gain leverage against the United States in Afghanistan (and on other issues) by causing U.S. combat deaths.

 Iran long opposed the regime of the Taliban in Afghanistan on the grounds that it oppressed Shiite Muslim and other Persian-speaking minorities.
 Iran nearly launched a military attack against the Taliban in September 1998 after Taliban fighters captured and killed nine Iranian diplomats based in northern Afghanistan, and Iran provided military aid to the Northern Alliance factions.
-Iran, along with the United States, Russia, and the countries bordering Afghanistan, attended U.N.-sponsored meetings in New York (the Six Plus Two group) to try to end the conflict in Afghanistan.
+Iran, along with the United States, Russia, and the countries bordering Afghanistan, attended U.N.sponsored meetings in New York (the Six Plus Two group) to try to end the conflict in Afghanistan.
 During the major combat phase of the post-September 11 U.S.-led war in Afghanistan, Iran offered search and rescue of any downed service-persons and the trans-shipment to Afghanistan of humanitarian assistance.
 In March 2002, Iran expelled Gulbuddin Hikmatyar, a pro-Taliban Afghan faction leader.
 Iran froze Hikmatyar's assets in Iran (January 2005).